-The Audit Committee, which met two times during 1998, assists the Board in fulfilling its responsibility to the shareholders and investment community with regard to the quality and integrity of the financial reports of the Company.
+The Audit Committee, which met two times during 1999, assists the Board in fulfilling its responsibility to the shareholders and investment community with regard to the quality and integrity of the financial reports of the Company.
 The Committee reviews the Company's financial statements, regulatory filings and internal controls.
 The Committee also reviews plans, findings and recommendations of internal and external auditors.
 The Committee evaluates the competence, effectiveness and independence of the internal and external auditors and makes recommendations to the Board of Directors as to the retention of independent accountants and as to their fees and performs such other duties as the Board of Directors may assign from time to time.
-The current members of the Audit Committee are directors Calihan, Campbell, Gerlach, Henderson and Witmer, each for a term expiring at the 1999 organizational meeting of the Board of Directors.
+The current members of the Audit Committee are directors Calihan, Campbell, Henderson, Shaw and Witmer, each for a term expiring at the 2000 organizational meeting of the Board of Directors.

-The Compensation Committee presently consists of directors Campbell, Gerlach, Henderson and Witmer, each for a term expiring at the 1999 organizational meeting of the Board.
-The Compensation Committee, which met two times in 1998, makes recommendations to the Board with respect to the compensation of officers of the Company.
-A report of the Compensation Committee as to its policies in recommending the 1998 compensation of the Company's executive officers appears later.
+The Compensation Committee presently consists of directors Campbell, Henderson, Witmer, and G. Donald Gerlach, a director whose term of office will not continue after the Annual Meeting, each for a term expiring at the 2000 organizational meeting of the Board.
+The Compensation Committee, which met four times in 1999, makes recommendations to the Board with respect to the compensation of officers of the Company.
+A report of the Compensation Committee as to its policies in recommending the 1999 compensation of the Company's executive officers appears later.
 The Compensation Committee also administers the Company's 1987 and 1998 Management Share Incentive Plans (the "MSIP").

-The current members of the Nominating Committee are directors Calihan, Gerlach, Henderson and Ryan, each for a term expiring at the 1999 organizational meeting of the Board.
-The Nominating Committee, which met three times in 1998, considers potential candidates for election to the Board of Directors and makes recommendations to the Board.
+The current members of the Nominating Committee are directors Calihan, Gerlach, Henderson and Ryan, each for a term expiring at the 2000 organizational meeting of the Board.
+The Nominating Committee, which did not meet in 1999, considers potential candidates for election to the Board of Directors and makes recommendations to the Board.
 Any shareholder who desires to have an individual considered for nomination by the Nominating Committee must submit a recommendation in writing to the Secretary of the Company not later than November 30 preceding the annual meeting at which the election is to be held.

-The Board of Directors met six times during 1998.
+The Board of Directors met six times during 1999.
 All directors attended at least 75% of the combined total of the meetings of the Board and of all committees on which they served.